 - Make sure each layer of potatoes are covered well with cheese sauce.
 To do so, every potato layer should be fairly thin because you want most of the potatoes to be in contact with the cheese sauce in order for them to bake thoroughly and soften.
 It is okay if there are leftover potatoes at the end.
 It’s better to not layer them too thick.

-- You can use anywhere between a 12′ oval baking dish and a 9′ x 13′ rectangular baking dish.
+- You can use anywhere between a 12′ oval dish and a 9′ x 13′ rectangular casserole dish.
 I filled my 12′ oval dish up to the brink so I don’t think any smaller dish will work.
 The 9′ x 13′ dish will yield a thinner Potato and Ham au Gratin.
 Because of that, you may not need the whole 1.5 hours cook time so check at the 1 hour 15 minute mark to see if it is cooked.

 - If you still need to continue baking after 1.5 hour, loosely cover with foil so that the tops do not burn.
 If at anytime (even before the 1.5 hour mark) the tops look burned, go ahead and cover the baking dish.